isomerpages/moe-temaseksec/_prospective-students/Direct School Admission/DSA Information (2025 Intake).md

 DSA is announced on 6 May.</p>
 <h2>Information and Application</h2>
 <p>Details on the DSA-Sec exercise and application process for 2025 will
 be announced on 6 May.
-However, details for last year's DSA-Sec exercise for 2024 can be found below:</p>
+However, details for <strong>last year's</strong> DSA-Sec exercise for 2024 can be found below:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;<a href="/files/application%20process%20%20for%20%20dsa%20sec%201%20admission%202024.pdf" rel="noopener noreferrer nofollow" target="_blank">Application Process and Timeline (Flowchart)</a>
 </p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;<a href="/files/faqs%20for%20dsa-secondary%20exercise%202023.pdf" rel="noopener noreferrer nofollow" target="_blank">Frequently Asked Questions (FAQ)</a>